James Goodale: Books

-Other Books
+Other books

-Goodale is the author of The New York Times Company v.
+Goodale is the editor of The New York Times Company v.
 United States, a collection of the legal papers in the Pentagon Papers case which he assembled immediately following the decision in that case.
 It was published by Arno Press in 1971.

 He also wrote All About Cable (Law Journal Press, New York, 1981).
 At the time cable was considered new media, and Goodale outlined the legal problems past, present and future facing cable television, including those concerning the First Amendment.
 The book has been cited twice by the United States Supreme Court.

 Television and print

-From 1995 to 2010, he hosted and produced episodes of "Digital Age," a television program on media and society, which aired on WNYE-TV, initially a PBS station, broadcast in 10 million homes in the New York metropolitan area.
-From 1995 to 1999 the program was called "Telecommunications and the Information Revolution".
-His guests included Ben Bradlee, Arthur O. Sulzberger Jr., Walter Cronkite, Tom Brokaw, Arthur Schlesinger, Henry Kissinger, Dan Rather, Chuck Schumer, and Michael Bloomberg.
+From 1995 to 2010, he hosted and produced Digital Age, a television program on media, politics and society, which aired on WNYE-TV, initially a PBS station, broadcast in 10 million homes in the New York metropolitan area.
+The program was called Telecommunications and the Internet Revolution from 1995 to 1999.
+His guests have included Ben Bradlee, Arthur O. Sulzberger Jr., Walter Cronkite, Tom Brokaw, Arthur Schlesinger, Henry Kissinger, Dan Rather, Chuck Schumer, and Michael Bloomberg.

 He conceived, with Fred Friendly, Columbia University's media and society seminars.
 The program aired on PBS television as the "Fred Friendly Seminars."

 From 1977 to 2010, he wrote a column in the New York Law Journal on "Communications and Media Law."
-He has written over 200 articles which have been published in The Stanford and Hastings Law Reviews, The New York Times, The New York Review of Books (cover piece), The Nation, The New York Observer, The National Law Journal, The Daily Beast, The Guardian, Harper's Magazine, Columbia Journalism Review, The Nieman Report and The Hill, for which he is an opinion columnist.
+His articles on the First Amendment have been published in The Stanford and Hastings Law Reviews, The New York Times, The New York Review of Books (cover piece)], The Nation, The New York Observer, The National Law Journal, The Guardian, The Daily Beast, Harper's magazine, Columbia Journalism Review, The Neiman Reports, The Hill (for which he was opinion columnist).
+Click on this cite to read James Goodale's articles.